kevinmcalear/debugging-workshop-practice/README.md

 # Instructor Candidate Debugging Challenge

 The goal of this challenge is to imitate a student/teacher interaction for an instructor candidate.
 The setting is as follows: the "student" brings some code they are working on to the "instructor", who will go through various errors to help the student achieve some desired functionality.
-In this case, the student is trying to implement a `POST` request on an api (you'll want to look at/run the [Backend Repo](https://github.com/learn-co-curriculum/instructor-candidate-debugging-challenge-backend)) which loads comments for the student's pre-existing [Gravatar Generator](https://github.com/learn-co-curriculum/js-gravatar-creator).
+In this case, the student is trying to implement a `POST` request on an api (instructions for running the server can be found below) which loads comments for the student's pre-existing [Gravatar Generator](https://github.com/learn-co-curriculum/js-gravatar-creator).

 The idea is that we can simultaneously assess a candidate's debugging skills and their ability to be patient with students and give thorough, precise explanations.